Random Variables

 Probability :

-Probability theory is a mathematical framework that allows us to describe and analyze a random experiment whose outcomes we cannot predict with certainity.
+Probability theory is a mathematical framework that allows us to describe and analyze a random experiment whose outcomes we cannot predict with certainty.
 It helps us to predict how likely or unlikely an event of interest will occur.
-Let AA be an event, and the chance of AA occuring is pp. The occurrence or non occurence of AA depends upon a chain of circumstances involved.
-This chain is called an experiment of trial.
-The result of the experiment is called its outcome.
+Let AA be an event, and the chance of AA occuring is pp. The occurrence or non-occurence of AA depends upon the exact outcome of the random experiment.

 Any experiment involving randomness can be modelled as a probability space.
 A probability space is a mathematical model of a random experiment.
 The space comprises of